 Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Driving while impaired by alcohol is incredibly dangerous and irresponsible.
 However, alcohol-related crashes are not uncommon in and around the Philadelphia area.
-If you or somebody you care about has been injured or killed as a result of a drunk driving crash, you will be looking for answers.
-At Soloff & Zervanos, P.C., our team has a track record of success holding various parties accountable for drunk driving crashes.
+When you or someone you care about has been injured or killed as a result of a drunk driving crash, you will be looking for answers.
+At Soloff & Zervanos, P.C., our skilled attorneys have a track record of success in holding various parties accountable for drunk driving crashes.
 This includes the impaired driver who caused the crash as well as any person who may have sold or served alcohol to that driver.
-Our Philadelphia liquor liability and dram shop attorney is standing by to help you or your loved ones secure the compensation and closure you need.
+Our Philadelphia dram shop lawyer is standing by to help you or your loved ones secure the compensation and closure you need.

 Data from the Pennsylvania Department of Transportation shows us that there were 9,380 total alcohol-related collisions across the Commonwealth during the latest reporting year.
 Out of these incidents, 299 people lost their lives, accounting for 28% of the total traffic fatalities in Pennsylvania during that year.
 Additionally, there were nearly 6,000 total drunk driving crash injuries.